 Restaurant liability is a complicated topic, and it can be somewhat intimidating for new restaurant owners.
-First, you need to figure out what insurance you need, and then you need to figure out which insurance is best.
+First, you need to figure out what restaurant insurance you need, and then you need to figure out which restaurant insurance is best.
 Depending on what you’re serving, you may even need more than one type of insurance or a highly specialized form of insurance.

 Your Business Details Matter

-How you run your business makes a big difference in your insurance needs.
+How you run your business makes a big difference in your restaurant insurance needs.
 For example, if you serve liquor, you must also factor in liquor liability insurance.
 If you live in an area prone to natural disasters (like the California fire zone last year), you may need to take out “loss of business income insurance” to protect you from financial losses should an event ever occur.
 If you have multiple employees who work more than just casually, you will often also need to consider health insurance and benefits.

 Not Every Franchise Is Run the Same

 While franchises are inherently similar, they are not identical.
 A franchise operating on the shores of Maine will likely serve different foods and operate in a slightly different way than a franchise deep in the heart of Alabama.
 Similarly, one franchise might decide to serve alcohol and stay open late, while others may choose to close at five and keep their establishments dry.

 Restaurant liability insurance’s average cost varies between franchised restaurants, meaning it’s wise to investigate your options rather than saying yes to the same offer as another franchise.
 While it’s impossible to determine a true average cost without knowing the details of your business, you can expect to pay at least a few hundred dollars for basic restaurant insurance for a smaller establishment.
 Larger, more complex restaurants may demand thousands of dollars in restaurant insurance payments to cover specific areas.